Appendix A: RISCV

 call main

-Gem5 simulator
+Gem5 Simulator

-Build Gem5 according the following,
+Build Gem5 according to the following steps:

 https://www.gem5.org/documentation/general_docs/building or http://learning.gem5.org/book/part1/building.html#requirements-for-gem5

-If you don’t have python3.x-config on Ubuntu 18.04 as follows,
+If you do not have python3.x-config on Ubuntu 18.04, as shown below:

 $ ls /usr/bin/python*